-Cognitive processing therapy (CPT) is one of the most common and successful treatments for this condition.
-It involves identifying “stuck points,” or negative beliefs relating to the trauma, and challenging these.
+Cognitive processing therapy (CPT) is one of the most common and successful treatments for this condition (CPT for PTSD).
+It was originally developed for female survivors of assault.

 In some cases, this treatment also involves writing a narrative of what happened, to help them further process and stop avoidance techniques that interfere with recovery.

 The therapist then helps them understand their experiences and beliefs that come up during this exposure.
 Meanwhile, they are desensitized to their memories.
 Over time, PE clients are also able to work through negative thoughts and guilt relating to the trauma.

 During this treatment, clients think about the trauma while stimulating both sides of the brain, thought to help them process the memories more easily.
 EMDR therapists also help clients come to new beliefs and realizations about what happened.

 Rather than blaming themselves, or believing they will never be safe again, survivors of trauma reintegrate back to a calmer, more accurate and neutral view of themselves and the world.

 This in turn relieves symptoms such as avoidance, intrusive memories, hypervigilance, and depression.

-How to Find Relief
+How to Find Support

-Jennie Lannette, LCSW, is a licensed, practicing therapist in Missouri, specializing in trauma, anxiety, and related mental health issues.
+-Jennie Lannette, LCSW, is a licensed, practicing therapist in Missouri, specializing in trauma, anxiety, and related mental health issues.

 Cognitive Processing Therapy for PTSD.
 About CPT. https://cptforptsd.com/about-cpt/